-Interest income and expenses are calculated using the effective interest rate method and are recognized in the income statement for the year in which they accrue, based on the term of the transactions that generate them and the interest rates agreed upon.
+Interest income and expenses are calculated using the effective interest rate method (amortized cost), and are recognized in the income statement for the year in which they accrue, based on the term of the transactions that generate them and the interest rates agreed upon except for the interest related to the investments recognized as indicated in paragraph (b) above.
+Interest income includes the income from investments in securities of international entities.